Thursday, June 30, 2011

 Amid the shadows hollow and deep.

 Yet, perhaps that's for the best, again, for when desires are examined under a Blu-ray HD stethoscope, they tend to dissolve like million dollar ice sculptures in the fires of our hellish gaze.
-So at least we can still long for a 'better' edition of these two films, the way Wagner longs for Lorna, even if it means she has to come back from the grave, trailing blurry clouds of shuddering, slow serpents (uncoiling from the tomb) as she comes, shambling like a 'Very Poor (VP)' quality first printing of her own sad fanzine... hollering for her Usher, her acolytes, and sweet, sorry Fredo.
+So at least we can still long for a 'better' edition of DEATH AT LOVE HOUSE and SATAN'S SCHOOL FOR GIRLS, the way Wagner longs for Lorna, and the way that longing drags her back (Lorna being a no-doubt intentional play on LAURA).
+Even if it means she has to come back from the grave, trailing blurry tracking-streaked clouds of shuddering, slow serpents (uncoiling from the tomb where thy parents think thou ought to sleep), shambling like a 'Very Poor (VP)' quality first printing of her own sad fanzine, a dupe of a dupe, hollering for her Usher ushers, her worshipful acolytes, and sweet, sorry Fredo.

 Monday, June 20, 2011